openzipkin/zipkin/zipkin-server/README.md

 dependency.highErrorRate | zipkin.ui.dependency.high-error-rate | The rate of error calls on a dependency link that turns it red.
 Defaults to 0.75 (75%) set to >1 to disable. archiveEndpoint | zipkin.ui.archive-endpoint | Endpoint for archiving traces. e.g. `http://archive.zipkin.com/api/v2/spans`.
 If specified, a button will appear on the trace page to archive the trace.
 Not required. archiveReadEndpoint | zipkin.ui.archive-read-endpoint | Endpoint for reading archived traces. e.g. `http://archive.zipkin.com/zipkin/traces`.
 If specified, a link to archived trace will be displayed after a trace is archived.
-Not required.
+Not required. archiveHome | zipkin.ui.archive-home | URL to archive server. e.g. `http://archive.zipkin.com`.
+If specified, a link to archived server will be displayed on top menu bar.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.